 How does Chinese Acupuncture work?

 It is difficult to answer this question quickly & do the medicine justice.
 It’s the same as expecting a simple answer to how does Western Medicine work or how does physiotherapy work?
-We can say that Acupuncture works with the body.
-We can say that it helps the body to achieve and maintain homeostasis.
-Acupuncture sends signals through the body for specific effects.
+We can say that Chinese Acupuncture works with the body.
+We can say that it may help the body to achieve and maintain homeostasis.
+It sends signals through the body for specific effects.
 We can see these effects as blood pressure changes, neurotransmitter release, circulation changes, nerve impulse changes and more.
-Acupuncture done under brain MRI is particularly interesting.
+When Acupuncture, not Accupuncture is done under brain MRI, it is particularly interesting.

 Essentially, a Chinese Medicine practitioner assesses the state of Qi, Yin & Yang in a presenting patient.
 This is mainly done by asking questions, looking at the tongue, feeling the radial pulse and the abdomen.
-Here at Freedom Chinese Medicine in Melbourne, we can surprise you with how well we can read your body & tell you what’s going on.
+Here at Freedom Chinese Medicine clinic in Melbourne, our practitioners can surprise you with how well we can read your body & tell you what’s going on.

-There are over 350 acupuncture points and these lie along the meridians.
+There are over 350 acupoints and these lie along the meridians.
 By stimulating these points with needles, heat or finger pressure the Qi can be balanced.

 What Happens in a Chinese Medicine Consultation?

 Traditional Chinese Medicine recognises you as a complex blend of body, mind and emotion.
-During the first visit, your practitioner is concerned with all aspects of your health.
+Our Acupuncturists in Melbourne, will ask you a bunch of questions during your first visit.
 Details of your medical and family history, occupation, diet and exercise habits and other relevant information are collected.

-At Freedom Chinese Medicine, we are very honest and upfront about what we believe could help, even it means referring you to another practitioner.
+At Freedom Chinese Medicine clinic in Melbourne, our practitioners are very honest and upfront about what we believe could help upon consultation, even it means referring you to another health practitioners.
 If that’s what you need, we’ll do it.
-If Chinese Medicine could help you, your treatment may involve acupuncture, herbal medicine, nutritional support, cupping, moxibustion, lifestyle advice or a combination of all.
+If Chinese Medicines could help your health, your treatment may involve Chinese acupuncture, herbal medicine, nutritional support, cupping, moxibustion, lifestyle advice or a combination of all.
 We will tailor treatment to whatever is going to help you the most.

-Only single-use, disposable needles are used for Acupuncture at Freedom Chinese Medicine, which is usually the case in Melbourne, Australia.
+Only single-use, disposable needles are used for Acupuncture at Freedom Chinese Medicine clinic, which is usually the case in Melbourne, Australia.

-If you would like to know more about what we do and how we could help you & your loved ones, please call us on (03) 9486 5966.
+If you would like to know more about what our practitioners do and how we could possibly help you & your loved ones, please contact our clinic on (03) 9486 5966.